arv100kri/Cognitive-Services/Content/en-us/Academic-Knowledge/InterpretMethod.md

 ```
 https://api.projectoxford.ai/academic/v1.0/interpret?query=papers by jaime&complete=1&count=2
  ```
 <br>The response below contains the top two (because of the parameter *count=2*) most likely interpretations that complete the partial user input *papers by jaime*: *papers by jaime teevan* and *papers by jaime green*.
-The service generated query completions instead of considering only exact match for the author *jaime* because the request specified *complete=1*.
+The service generated query completions instead of considering only exact matches for the author *jaime* because the request specified *complete=1*.
 Note that the canonical value *j l green* matched via the synonym *jamie green*, as indicated in the parse.

 ```JSON